 I suddenly seem to be able to understand why the Japanese hostess who interviewed Simu Liu at the premiere of "Shang-Chi and the Legend of the Ten Rings" was about to faint with excitement;

-I also seem to be able to understand why there are Chinese-Americans who grew up in the United States I will think that an actor who looks ordinary but can express clearly in both Chinese and English is very good.
+I also seem to be able to understand why there are Chinese-Americans who grew up in the United States I will think that an actor who looks ordinary but can express himself clearly in both Chinese and English is very good.

 Asian American is a term that has always puzzled me a lot.
 I think it's too big and inappropriate, and it lumps all Asians together indiscriminately.
 Take China and India as an example.